 Seizures of Gold in Florida

-The number of seizures involving gold and other precious metals has increased dramatically over the past five (5) years.
+The number of seizures involving gold coins, gold bullion, and other precious metals has increased dramatically over the past five (5) years.
 In fact, a recent statement from U.S. Senator Marco Rubio (R-FL) discussed the Miami Herald’s expose on how drug dealers and other criminals are increasingly using Latin American gold to launder their dirty money.

 Instead of carrying large sums of U.S. currency that is easy to detect, more seizures are occurring when a traveler has gold jewelry, gold coins or bars, or other precious metals.
 Using precious metals makes it nearly impossible to trace the source of the assets.